S3-working-group/s3-practical-guide/docs/all.md

 Essential Patterns to help you achieve this:

--   _Describe Organizational Drivers_ –  Understanding the motive for acting in response to a specific situation is an essential component for understanding, defining and communicating the purpose of an organization, a team or department.
+-   _Describe Organizational Drivers_ –  Understanding the situation that is motivating action is an essential component for understanding, defining, and communicating the purpose of an organization, a team, or a department.
+-   _Determine Requirements_ - Clarifying the main requirement an organization or team is fulfilling helps people develop a shared understanding of direction for their contribution.

 #### Principle 2 – Develop Strategy